AdobeDocs/release-notes.en/help/current.md

 * View new video tutorials per application
 * See the latest Support articles

 **Announcing Adobe CX Enterprise:** Adobe Experience Cloud is now [Adobe CX Enterprise](https://business.adobe.com/).
-You may continue to see _Experience Cloud_ in product documentation and videos on Experience League as we shift to the new brand.
+You will continue to see _Experience Cloud_ in product documentation and videos on Experience League until we complete the updates.

 Latest update: **April 21, 2026**